top of page

 Future Cities Forum report: Creating sustainable cultural districts

-Contributors from left to right: Fred Pilbrow, Founding Partner, Pilbrow & Partners, Jonathan Martin, Head of Inward Investment, Walthamstow Borough Council, Naila Yousuf, Partner, Wright & Wright Architects, Heather Fearfield, Co-founder, Future Cities Forum, Linda Roberts, Head of Graduate Futures, Business and Innovation at the London College of Fashion (The University of the Arts London), Eleanor Lang, Executive Director, Theatre Royal Stratford East and Cllr Kaya Comer-Schwartz, Leader of Islington Council.
+Contributors from left to right: Fred Pilbrow, Founding Partner, Pilbrow & Partners, Jonathan Martin, Head of Inward Investment, Waltham Forest Borough Council, Naila Yousuf, Partner, Wright & Wright Architects, Heather Fearfield, Co-founder, Future Cities Forum, Linda Roberts, Head of Graduate Futures, Business and Innovation at the London College of Fashion (The University of the Arts London), Eleanor Lang, Executive Director, Theatre Royal Stratford East and Cllr Kaya Comer-Schwartz, Leader of Islington Council.

 As part of Future Cities Forum's 'Innovation Cities' event at Here East, a panel discussion was held on the current cultural regeneration of Stratford with the V&A Museum, BBC Music and The London College of Fashion moving in to the new creative campus.